haehn/danielhaehn.com/slides/MIT/a.md

 <iframe id='3dxp0' style='position:fixed; top:0px; left:0px; width:100%; height:100%;' data-src='100microns/'></iframe>

-Note: 20 largest neurons in a 100 micron volume of tissue.<br>automatically segmented<br>just the images are 2 terabytes<br>imagine a dense segmentation.. it is hard<br>let's look again at some manual segmentation
+Note: 20 largest neurons in a 100 micron volume of tissue.<br>automatically segmented<br>just the images are 2 terabytes<br>imagine a dense segmentation.. it is hard<br>let's look again at some automatic segmentation

 ---

 <img src='hairball/label2.png'  border=0 style='border:none;'>

-Note: our algorithm thought that this is one single neuron.. we call it the hairball.<br><br>but how do we even get the data in the first place?
+Note: our algorithm thought that this is one single neuron.. we call it the hairball.<br><br>segmentation in connectomics is hard<br><br>but how do we even get the data in the first place?

 ---